ishwarbb/few-software-engineering-projects/project-3/README.md

 The architecture considers various stakeholders, including end-users, service runners, and developers, each with distinct concerns regarding usability, performance, security, and maintainability.

 ### Architectural Views
-Model Hive employs multiple architectural viewpoints to address stakeholder concerns:
+ModelHub employs multiple architectural viewpoints to address stakeholder concerns:

 - **User Interface Viewpoint**: Focuses on the design and navigation of the application.